Selfish genetic element: B chromosomes

 B chromosomes refer to chromosomes that are not required for the viability or fertility of the organism, but exist in addition to the normal (A) set.
 They persist in the population and accumulate because they have the ability to propagate their own transmission independently of the A chromosomes.
 They often vary in copy number between individuals of the same species.

-B chromosomes were first detected over a century ago.
+B chromosomes were first detected by 1908.
 Though typically smaller than normal chromosomes, their gene poor, heterochromatin-rich structure made them visible to early cytogenetic techniques.
 B chromosomes have been thoroughly studied and are estimated to occur in 15% of all eukaryotic species.
 In general, they appear to be particularly common among eudicot plants, rare in mammals, and absent in birds.
 In 1945, they were the subject of Gunnar Östergren's classic paper "Parasitic nature of extra fragment chromosomes", where he argues that the variation in abundance of B chromosomes between and within species is because of the parasitic properties of the Bs.
 This was the first time genetic material was referred to as "parasitic" or "selfish".
 B chromosome number correlates positively with genome size and has also been linked to a decrease in egg production in the grasshopper Eyprepocnemis plorans.

 Genetic conflicts often arise because not all genes are inherited in the same way.
 Examples include cytoplasmic male sterility (see Selfish mitochondria).
 While mitochondrial and chloroplast genes are generally maternally inherited, B chromosomes can be preferentially transmitted through both males and females.